mjlavin80/Pittsburgh_Frankenstein/annotate.md

 - Try to avoid small inconsistencies like using "science" and "the sciences" intermittently
 - Keep tags simple and short

-## Post to public
+## Post to Frankenstein group
-- Once you've finished writing your annotation, click the button to "Post to public"
+- Once you've finished writing your annotation, click the button to "Post to Frankenstein Project"